 Contact Moriah Hall firstname.lastname@example.org in the MPH program to schedule an initial meeting.

-Complete the submatriculation application here and schedule a meeting with Dr. Gary Purpura in the College Advising Office.
+Complete the submatriculation application here and schedule a meeting with your major advisor and then Dr. Neil McDowell in the College Advising Office (120 Claudia Cohen Hall).

 Return the signed submatriculation application to Moriah Hall email@example.com to receive the full MPH application and instructions.